johnnyreilly/typescript-go-considered-brilliant/README.md

 ## Interacting with TypeScript

 There are four primary ways to interact with the TypeScript package.
+Let's have a think about how these might change.

 - Via its command line interface `tsc`
     - There will still be a CLI and it sounds like the goal will be very close compatibility.
-So it may change to be Go and you would still be able to interact with the CLI in the same way
+The implementation may change to be Go, but you would still be able to interact with the CLI in the same way
 - Via its JavaScript API, importing it as a module `import ts from "typescript"`
     - The TypeScript team are still working on this part.
 There will still be a JavaScript API, though it's almost certain that there will be changes here, but exactly how different they are is not yet known.
     - One core question is if the currently synchronous API will need to become asynchronous due to calling Go, as this can be [a difficult change to migrate to](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/).
 The good news here is that [it looks like it will be able to retain a synchronous API](https://github.com/microsoft/typescript-go/pull/711).